LivePersonInc/developer-center/pages/documents/agent-interactions/le applications login/methods/token.md

 indicator: both
 ---
 ### Overview
+** Users are redirected back to the app site. **
 This is a request to receive an access token that the application can use in order to interact with LE services.
-The requests uses a code that is obtained by an [authorize request] (authorize.html){:target="_blank"}.

 This request should be made after obtaining code from the authorize request.

 ### Request